How I came to develop MAP Training — a trip down memory lane!

 How can we take what we know about the brain and make it part of our everyday life?
 What type of brain training could we do day in and day out – to make our brain bigger and our lives better?
 How can we best train our brain?
 Then I discovered meditation.
 Of course, mediation has been around for thousands of years, and I did not discover it.
 But when I did finally try it, I felt like it was the most significant discovery of my life, and I have had a few.
 What is mediation?
 Do you know?
 You can't really know without doing it yourself.
 As my monk friend says, "the only good type of meditation is the type you do."
 But before you do it, let's talk about it for awhile.

 In simple terms, meditation is a form of mental training during which you sit in silence with your own thoughts.
 You learn to pay attention, but then you forget to pay attention.
 Then you remember that you forgot to pay attention and you learn to do it again — and again — and again.
-Meanwhile, you are watching those thoughts, you eventually learn that they are transient and always changing.
+Meanwhile, you are watching those thoughts, learning that they are transient and always changing.
 You see how often you think about the same things over and over again.
 And then, you begin to learn to let some of those thoughts go — to not follow them around in your head.
 This is tough to do because our thoughts are so important to us.
 They are so darn compelling.
 Letting go of them seems impossible.
 It requires effort and practice to learn.
 Yes, medication is difficult.
 This is true.

 If you haven’t ever meditated, you might wonder what it is you are learning about when you meditate.
 Basically, you are learning who you are – who are you without that little voice in your head telling you what to do?
 Who are you without all the constant chatter?
 Without all the traveling back and forth through time?
 Who are you – without all the memories?
 Who is that person between the thoughts?